enkaskal/enkaskal.github.io/_posts/2016-06-08-must-see-movies-of-all-time.md

 description: "It’s intern season again, and found myself compiling a list of must see movies"
 keywords: "mustsee movies Star Wars StarWars Film"
 ---
-It’s intern season again, and we found ourselves compiling a list of must see movies...
+It’s intern season again...

-Here’s what we came up as a first draft.
+So we found ourselves compiling a list of must see movies!

-We welcome comments, suggestions, discussion.
+Here’s what we came up as a first draft; we welcome comments, suggestions, discussion.

  * sneakers
  * spy game